 MLB's Yankees And White Sox To Play At 'Field Of Dreams' Farm

 If they appear, "Shoeless" Joe Jackson and Archibald "Moonlight" Graham will only be there in spirit.
-But for one night, big-leaguers will play baseball at the Iowa farm that was made famous in the beloved film Field of Dreams.
+But for one night, big leaguers will play baseball at the Iowa farm that was made famous in the beloved film Field of Dreams.

 The New York Yankees and Chicago White Sox will face off at the Dyersville, Iowa, farm next August, Major League Baseball announced Thursday.
 The game will count as part of the regular season — starting a three-game series between the Yankees and White Sox.
 The two teams will then have one day off as they travel to Chicago to finish out the series.